Student demands

 We agree, however, that BAME students must not be targeted.
 To ensure this policy is applied equally for protection of all members of our community, a revised Code of Conduct (V3) has been approved by Estates senior management team.
 Details can be found on the Estates website.

-The newly established University EDI Steering Committee will be progressing work to understand how we can effectively monitor the revised Charter and Code of Conduct.
+The University EDI Strategy Group will be progressing work to understand how we can effectively monitor the revised Charter and Code of Conduct.

 7. EDI Forum